revanth3005/NextJS/readme.md

   - As we know that the react app will not render every page in the application
   - By default the next app will pre-renders every page in the application
   - Pre-render means, nextJs generates the HTML for each page in advance instead of having it all done by client-side javascript
-  - In a react app once the JS is loaded for the page it will execute in the browser create diff dom nodes and mount them on the root div this process also called as hydration.
+  - In a react app once   JS is loaded for the page it will execute in the browser create diff dom nodes and mount them on the root div this process also called as hydration.
   - In the next app the HTML is already generated with the req data and sent to browser then the JS will load the page
   - pre-render means render in advance of sending it to the browser
   - Why pre-render is required